 MIP is a place where foreigners can get information and support related to legalization of residence, work and everyday life issues.
 We tell how to fill out forms, translate and explain the intricacies of Polish law.
 We constantly try to expand our offer – we offer workshops, language courses, training courses, integration meetings.
-We are staffed by people who have experience and knowledge in matters related to operating in Poland – office staff, lawyers, advisors and lecturers.
+We are staffed by people who are experienced and knowledgeable in matters related to operating in Poland – office staff, lawyers, advisors and lecturers.
 At MIP, we speak four languages: Polish, Russian, Ukrainian and English.

 Initially, MIP was just a project that was supposed to end after 2 years.
 However, seeing the interest, we decided to do our best to continue the activities.
 We established the Migration Research Center Foundation, which raises funds for the operation of MIP.
 As a result, the activities for which we received funding are free of charge.
 If you would like to support us financially, click HERE.